 Domestic incorporated consortia are eligible to participate as a prime recipient or subrecipient.
 For consortia incorporated (or otherwise formed) under the laws of a state or territory of the United States, please refer to "Domestic Entities" above.
-For consortia incorporated (or otherwise formed) in a foreign country, please refer to the requirements in "Foreign Entities" above.

 Each consortium must have an internal governance structure and a written set of internal rules.
 Upon request, the consortium must provide a written description of its internal governance structure and its internal rules to the DOE Contracting Officer.